aditya-vardhan/songs/red.md

-The buzzing stink and the choking
+Well the buzzing stink and the choking

 I can't stay no more